 On December 23, 2019, the Company entered into amendments to the restricted share awards with certain members of management and directors (the '2019 RSA Amendments') covering an aggregate of 103,264 restricted common shares.
 The terms of the original restricted share awards provided for vesting upon an initial public offering on a public exchange in the United States by December 31, 2019.
 The 2019 RSA Amendments provide for an extension of the date by which such initial public offering must occur to June 30, 2020.
-If the incremental fair value per share were to be recognized, it would be recorded over the vesting period that is dependent on the occurrence of a Trigger Event by June 30, 2020.
-Because there is a greater than 50% probability that neither an IPO nor a Change of Control that qualifies as a Trigger Event will occur by June 30, 2020, the Company has not recorded any additional share-compensation expense as a result of the December Modification.
+There would be no change in the fair value per share due to the modification.
+These RSA agreements were further amended on June 30, 2020 as referred below:

 On January 28, 2020, the board of directors of the Company deemed certain performance triggers to be achieved with respect to restricted share awards with certain members of management and directors (the '2020 RSA Amendments') covering an aggregate of 67,176 restricted common shares.
 The terms of the valuation trigger associated with such RSAs were not modified.
-Although certain of the common shares subject to the RSAs were revalued as a result of the 2020 RSA Amendments, such revaluation did not result in the recognition of any additional share-based compensation expense.
+The fair value of certain of the common shares subject to the RSAs were not changed due to the modification.